CMPSC-580-Allegheny-College-Spring-2024/own-project-gyamfi01/project_proposal.md

 ## Preliminary Results and Outcomes

+## Conclusions and Future Work

 The study developed a sophisticated grasp of how basketball dynamics have changed and impacted player performance and game strategy by effectively utilizing historical basketball data to examine scoring challenges throughout various eras.
 The results have a substantial impact on the growth of basketball as a game and on scholarly viewpoints on sports analytics.

-Experimental Study and Results:

-Statistical Analysis Outcomes:

-* Era Comparison: The analysis revealed statistically significant differences in scoring averages and efficiencies between the early and modern eras of basketball.
-Players from the modern era were found to have higher points per game (PPG) but also faced more dynamic and complex defenses.

-* Impact of Rule Changes: Changes in basketball rules, particularly those relating to the shot clock and three-point line, were found to correlate significantly with increases in scoring rates, supporting the hypothesis that rule changes have facilitated higher scoring.

-## Conclusions and Future Work

-TODO: Summarize your work and outline future steps needed to complete to take the project to the next stage (for example, if you were to continue with this project in 600/610).
-You must also address ethical implications of your project, especially as pertains to the public release or use of your software or methods.

 What I Plan on Doing:

 * Predictive Modeling: Apply machine learning methods to forecast players' future performance by analyzing past patterns.
 This can include the use of categorization models to group players into various performance categories according to their numbers, or regression models to predict scoring based on a player's career trajectory.